China-Russia Dashboard: Facts and figures on a special relationship

 Fossil fuels are the backbone of Russia’s exports to China

 Russian oil exports to China surged from 2022 onwards, reaching more than 108 million tonnes in 2024 – an increase of about 30 percent since 2022.
 The growing share of Russian oil in China’s imports is largely a consequence of Western sanctions, which forced Russia to redirect its crude exports – even at a certain discount.
-While China has become a key buyer, the value of this trade remains highly sensitive to price fluctuations.
+While China has become a key buyer, the value of this trade remains highly sensitive to price fluctuations: despite only a modest decline in volume in 2025, its value has fallen sharply.

 Russia’s coal exports to China have grown steadily, with a notable acceleration in 2023 due to Western sanctions.
 As Russian exporters lost access to EU markets, they intensified shipments to China.
-However, after reaching a record high in 2023, volumes declined in 2024, suggesting certain limitations on further growth due to the rise in domestic output in China and diversification of coal imports.
-This chart shows the volume of Russian coal exports to China in million tonnes.
+However, after reaching a record high in 2023, volumes started to decline, suggesting certain limitations on further growth due to the rise in domestic output in China and diversification of coal imports.

 Russian LNG exports to China have grown steadily, with a temporary dip in 2021 due to pandemic-related constraints.
 Chinese LNG imports from Russia more than tripled between 2019 and 2024, reaching a record 8.3 million tonnes.
 This increase aligns with China’s efforts to replace coal with gas in its energy mix.